jaredgorski/arpx/docs/quick_demo.md

 This runtime job task contains a log monitor declaration (`@quux`).
 This means that the log monitor named `quux`, defined in the `log_monitors` mapping on the profile, will run concurrently with `bar` and watch its output, storing its most recent _n_ number of lines in a rolling buffer of _n_ size.
 The buffer size is set to `1` in this case, but it defaults to `20`.

-With each update to the buffer, the log monitor will run its `test` script.
-The `test` script has access to a local environment variable called `ARPX_BUFFER` which it can use to string match for certain program conditions visible via the process logs.
-If the `test` script returns with a `0` status and there is an `ontrigger` action defined for the log monitor, the `ontrigger` action will be executed.
+With each update to the buffer, the log monitor will run its `exec` script.
+The `exec` script has access to a local environment variable called `ARPX_BUFFER` which it can use to string match for certain program conditions visible via the process logs.
+If the `exec` script returns with a `0` status and there is an `onsucceed` action defined for the log monitor, the `onsucceed` action will be executed.

 For example, a given process may log a 14 line long error message.
 A log monitor with a `buffer_size` of `14` can be used to match against that error message and respond to the error state during runtime.
-When the log monitor matches the error output, it will execute its `ontrigger` action.
+When the log monitor matches the error output, it will execute its `onsucceed` action.
 [Click here](https://github.com/jaredgorski/arpx/tree/main/docs/writing_a_profile.md#arpx_job-scripting-language) to learn more about actions.

-Log monitors can be defined without an `ontrigger` action as well, in which case the log monitor will still execute the `test` script on each update to the buffer.
-This opens up the possibility of using log monitors to append external log files and otherwise respond to log states within the `test` script itself.
+Log monitors can be defined without an `onsucceed` action as well, in which case the log monitor will still execute the `exec` script on each update to the buffer.
+This opens up the possibility of using log monitors to append external log files and otherwise respond to log states within the `exec` script itself.

 For example, the following log monitor exists solely to append process output to a log file: